ModhJainam/Fifa_Systems/README.md

 ## Arav Jain (aravj)

 # Task 1
+## Steps for replication
+- Download github repo for dataset and code
+- Create a schema in postgres with the name "fifa"
+- Change username in db_properties
+- Change password in db_properties

 ## Feature Descriptions
 The fifa dataset imported into PostgreSQL contain the following features:
 <details>